 John Vincent is an award winning artist and film maker based in Letchworth Garden City, England.

-Vincent uses a range of media including oil paint, digital (pixels and vector) and video underpinned by a strong photographic component.
-By blending and compositing source material, typically photography and video fragments, Vincent creates intensely atmospheric narratives.
+John uses a range of media including oil paint, digital media and video underpinned by a strong photographic component.
+By blending and compositing source material, typically photography and video fragments, John creates intensely atmospheric narratives.

 A reproduction of a landscape painting on the living room wall of his grandparents' house first inspired his interest in what lay beneath the pictorial surface and how art had the power to generate ideas beyond what you were actually seeing.
 This simple landscape had a country road running through the middle of fields before it turned off abruptly and exited to the right side of the canvas.
 Where would this road lead?

-The recent subject matter of Vincent’s work is informed by notions of a ‘domestic surrealism’ and a contemporary suburban Gothic that touches on science fiction.
+The recent subject matter of John’s work is informed by notions of a ‘domestic surrealism’ and a contemporary suburban Gothic that touches on science fiction with a distinctly British feel.
 These ideas have led to the exploration of eerie and atmospheric interpretations of everyday life through an often oblique composition.
 The technique used requires the ability to play with lighting to set up a mood.
 Missing or hidden elements within the scene convey a sense of mystery by alluding to events that have already occurred (or are about to).
 This often involves the concealment of the identities of characters (if present) within the frame or by the interaction of characters with the inanimate objects that surround them.

 John's video work explores similar ideas of mystery and what lies beneath the surface through video, animation and audio.

 Painting Digitally alongside his traditional work, John has experimented with the media for close to 10 years.

 The primary tools used for producing digital painting are pencil and paper, Corel Painter, Affinity Photo & Adobe Photoshop.